 If, like us, you’re constantly longing for a little countryside break away from the city but can’t always find the time to tear yourself away from the alluring vibrancy that London has to offer, don’t fret.
-Because there’s a giant forest set to pop up right in the middle of the city this summer.
+Because there’s a giant forest has popped up right in the middle of the city this summer.

-Four hundred trees are set to arrive outside Somerset House this June, featuring 23 species of tree that are typically found in the UK and northern Europe.
+Four hundred trees have arrived outside Somerset House this month, featuring 23 species of tree that are typically found in the UK and northern Europe.

 If you look a little further back in history, trees have typically been forbidden in the iconic courtyard, set out by the Enlightenment Principles.
-But all of that is set to change as the forest arrives later this summer.
+But all of that changed as the forest arrived this month.

 Named ‘Forest for Change’, the hope is that visitors will be taken on a journey to which they ‘discover the United Nations’ Global Goals for Sustainable Development’.
 The development programme is one which hopes to end poverty, inequality and climate change.